 No car parking will be provided but the site will include 54 long-stay cycle parking spaces in a store, another eight in lockable cages and six spaces for visitors to the cafe or shop.

 A member of staff would be on site during office hours, with residential student wardens acting as a point of contact out of hours.

-Some feedback has been give online, which flagged onsite management as a concern.
-Four out of five respondents said the development would free up family housing in the area.
+Some feedback has been give online which flagged onsite management as a concern.
+Four out of five respondents said that the scheme would free up family housing in the area.